Fungal Ear Infection

 What is the outlook for a fungal ear infection?

-Providing you're otherwise fit and well and your immune system is working properly, the infection should respond fairly quickly to antifungal treatment.
-However, if you have a long-term condition that makes you prone to getting repeated infections (such as diabetes or AIDS) it may well come back or become persistent.
+Providing you're otherwise fit and well and do not have a weakened immune system, the infection should respond fairly quickly to antifungal medication.
+However, if you have a condition that makes you prone to getting repeated infections (such as diabetes or a reduced immune system due to medicine that you take for conditions such as arthritis or after a transplant) it may well come back or become persistent.
 Also if you're exposed to whatever it was that caused the infection in the first place (for example, you go straight back to water sports again), it's likely to return.

-The problem with fungal infections (and other types of otitis externa) is that once the ear canal is infected the defence system protecting the ear may not return to normal and a vicious cycle is set up.
-This explains why frequently poking around inside your ear with a cotton bud (some people call it 'cleaning out the ear') prolongs the condition.
+The problem with fungal ear infections (and other types of otitis externa) is that once the ear canal is infected the defence system protecting the ear may not return to normal and a vicious cycle is set up, which could cause hearing loss.
+This explains why frequently poking around inside your ear with a cotton bud (some people call it 'cleaning the ear') prolongs the condition.

 Further reading and references